Parseval frames of exponentially localized magnetic Wannier functions: The reference model: Hofstadter-like Hamiltonians

-Notice that the condition $b_0\in 2\pi \mathbb{Q}$ implies that the magnetic flux per unit cell is a rational multiple of the flux quantum: we will thus call this the ``rational flux'' condition.
-We stress that the phase factor appearing in the matrix elements of the Hamiltonian $\widetilde{\HH}_\epsilon$ only contains the lattice variables $\gamma,\gamma'$.
-Moreover, the main achievement of Proposition \ref{prop1} is to reduce the original Hamiltonian to the product of a phase factor times a fibered operator, that is $\mathcal{T}_\epsilon$, whose matrix elements only depend on the difference $\gamma-\gamma'$ and whose fiber $h_{\kk,b_0+\epsilon}$ acts in a fiber space whose dimension $Q$ is independent of $\epsilon$ and which only depends on $b_0$ via $q$.
-This is crucial in order to control the perturbation induced by $\epsilon$, because the $\epsilon$-dependent fiber operators act in the same space even though $\epsilon$ is varying.
+The main achievement of Proposition~\ref{prop1} is to reduce the original Hamiltonian $H_{b_0+\epsilon}$ to the product of a phase factor times a fibered operator, that is $\mathcal{T}_\epsilon$, whose fiber $h_{\kk,b_0+\epsilon}$ acts in a fiber space whose dimension $Q$ is independent of $\epsilon$ and which only depends on $b_0$ via $q$.
+This is crucial in order to control the perturbation induced by $\epsilon$, because the $\epsilon$-dependent fiber operators act in the \emph{same} space even as $\epsilon$ is varying.
+Even though the representation in Proposition~\ref{prop1} is valid for all values of $\epsilon$, it will be used for $\epsilon$ sufficiently small, for which the spectral properties of $H_{b_0}$ and $H_{b_0+\epsilon}$ are ``comparable'' (i.e., for which the spectral gap of the rational-flux Hamiltonian persists also at $\epsilon \ne 0$).